The idea of enchanted forests has forever captivated human imagination.

 While a tourist necessity, this is not the experience I’m recommending here.

-To experience the it properly, you need to seek out less traveled paths.
+To experience it properly, you need to seek out less traveled paths.
 These longer trails twist, turn, and tiptoe their way through the remotest parts of these woods, granting glimpses of a forest’s true, untamed nature.

 I’m currently reading a book called The Hidden Life of Trees by Peter Wohllben.
 He describes the incredible interactions between trees, other plants, fungi, and insects.
 Science has uncovered one of the forest’s secrets: they are superorganisms that manipulate environments to suit their needs – reducing wind and increasing humidity, for example.
 We’ve found that trees communicate with each other through their root systems and even use this network to help nurture neighbors through sickness to keep their community strong.